HeCraneChen/500.111.40_exploring_laplacian_graphics_course/README.md

-JHU 500.111.40 exploring the Laplacian in computer graphics
+For my students, JHU 500.111.40 exploring the Laplacian in computer graphics